shawnbmccarthy/viam-simple-sensor/README.md

 To see how the code works view: [static_sensor.py](sample_sensors%2Fstatic_sensor.py) and [sensor_remotes.py](sensor_remotes.py)

+## Further activities
+We can also configure our viam server to manage the remote process, ensuring that when viam server is running the remote server will also run.

 # contact

 For any questions, please email me at: [shawn@viam.com](mailto:shawn@viam.com)